Twigonometry/dotfiles/README.md

 $ ./install.sh
 ```

-(no need to run `go.zsh`, as this is run by the install script as I'm not good enough at Linux to figure out how to do it in the same context)
+This will automatically install Docker and source the file for you (no need to run `go.zsh` manually, as this is run by the install script as I'm not good enough at Linux to figure out how to run sh commands and switch to a zsh shell to source the file from within the same script...)

 If the shell is still bash, you need to [login again](https://askubuntu.com/questions/195361/chsh-s-usr-bin-zsh-not-working)!